Real Madrid vs. Liverpool: Where the Champions League Final Will Be Won and Lost

 It promises to be a thrilling final—and it's not every year we can say that.
 Some past Champions League finals, such as Chelsea vs. Bayern Munich (2012) and Real Madrid vs. Atletico Madrid (2016) have been a grind, but this one will not fall into that category.

 It features two attacking sides who can only operate one way: streaming forward in numbers, seeking simply to outscore the opposition.
-Real Madrid fans tend to whistle if the ball is played sideways too often at the Santiago Bernabeu; while at Anfield, Liverpool fans chant "Attack!
+Real Madrid fans tend to whistle if the ball is played sideways too often at the Santiago Bernabeu; at Anfield, Liverpool fans roar "Allez allez allez!" and have been known to chant "Attack!
 Attack!
-Attack!" and "Allez allez allez!"
+Attack!"

 Here, we preview the impending collision of two titanic European sides, detail how both will approach this final and pick out three key areas where the game will be decided.